oslabs-beta/Reactrix/README.md

         node dev.js

-4. Sign-in with either GitHub or continue as guest
+4. Continue as guest to demo the app.
+For future collaborators, create a .env file and access the secrets stored in GitHub ([reference documentation](https://docs.github.com/en/actions/security-guides/encrypted-secrets#using-encrypted-secrets-in-a-workflow))

 <br><br>